Anderson-Lai/ib-notes/hleconomics/economics.md

 however, when there is an externality, MSB and MSC will differ from MPB and MPC
 marginal cost is a result of **opportunity cost**

+# Nov.
+18, 2024 - Negative Production Externalities

+**negative externalities** - negative effects created by producers to third parties
+ex: environmental pollution

+creates a **spillover cost** - additional costs that spill over onto society
+the **marginal social cost** refers to the cost of producing that good and the cost onto society

+the market does not care for these externalities, thus in a good with a negative externality, there is an overallocation of resources
+harm to society is caused, thus a loss in **welfare**

+## Policies to Correct Negative Production Externalities
+none of these policies are perfect
+governments may impose an **indirect tax** to increase the MPC

+### Carbon Tax
+a tax on greenhouse gas emissions (per unit tax on the emissions of fossil fuels by carbon emitted; more carbon emitted => higher the tax)
+incentivizes firms to switch to less polluting energy sources

+### Tradeable Permits
+permits to pollute that can be bought and traded in the market

+government grants each firm a particular number of permits to produce a particular level of pollutants over a given period of time
+permits to pollute are determined by supply and demand

+the supply is **perfectly inelastic**

+the total pollution that is permitted based on the pollution permits must be less than the amount of pollution with no permits

+as the economy grows and the firms increase their output level, demand is likely to increase
+similar to taxes on emissions in that they provide *incentives* to switch to less polluting resources

+if a firm finds a way to reduce emissions, it can sell its permit

+### Government Based Policies
+government rely on the "command" approach where the government uses its authority to enact legislation in the public's interest to prevent or reduce the effects of production externalities

+ex: capping the amount of pollution a factories may produce

+goals of government policies is to move the **MPC curve to the MSC curve**